adambard/learnxinyminutes-docs/haxe.html.markdown

     - ["Dan Korostelev", "https://github.com/nadako/"]
 ---

-Haxe is a web-oriented language that provides platform support for C++, C#, Swf/ActionScript, Javascript, Java, PHP, Python, Lua, HashLink, and Neko byte code (the latter two being also written by the Haxe author).
+[Haxe](https://haxe.org/) is a general-purpose language that provides platform support for C++, C#, Swf/ActionScript, JavaScript, Java, PHP, Python, Lua, HashLink, and Neko bytecode (the latter two being also written by the Haxe author).
 Note that this guide is for Haxe version 3.
 Some of the guide may be applicable to older versions, but it is recommended to use other references.